 - Limited Liability: Non-citizens can only form this type of company with government approval.
 The minimum capital investment is €15,000.

-- General Business Corporation: Known as Société Anonyme Monégasque (SAM), this type of business requires two shareholders and €150,000 capital investment.
+- General Business Corporation: Known as Société Anonyme Monégasque (SAM), this type of company requires two shareholders and €150,000 capital investment.
 The entity must have at least two directors, and it’s legally tax-exempt if 75% of sales go to Monaco residents.
 Otherwise, they have a 33% corporate income tax.

 - Limited partnership: This business type has both limited partners and general partners.
 Limited partners have limited liability, and they are not required to disclose information to the Trade and Industry Registrar.
 General partners have unlimited liability.